biemond/puppet/modules/wls/README.md

 Also for registry support install this on the master, read this [registry blogpost](http://puppetlabs.com/blog/module-of-the-week-puppetlabs-registry-windows/) and install this forge module on the puppet master<br>
 puppet module install puppetlabs/registry

-For other agents like RedHat,CentOS ,Ubuntu, Debian or OracleLinux should work without any problems
+For other agents like Solaris, RedHat,CentOS ,Ubuntu, Debian or OracleLinux should work without any problems

 Some manifests like installwls.pp, opatch.pp, bsupatch.pp, installjdev, installosb, installsoa supports an alternative mountpoint for the big oracle setup/install files.
 When not provided it uses the files location of the wls puppet module
-else you can use $puppetDownloadMntPoint => "/mnt" or "puppet:///modules/xxxx/"
+else you can use $puppetDownloadMntPoint => "/mnt" or "puppet:///modules/xxxx/" or  "puppet:///middleware/"

 WLS WebLogic Features